peac0n/userADGen/README.md

 ```
 ./userADGen --firstname "Ahmed" --lastname "Alamri" --outfile usernames.txt
 ```
-- --firstname and --lastname are required.
+ * `--firstname` and `--lastname` are required.
-- --outfile is optional.
+ * `--outfile` is optional.
 If provided, results are written directly to the file without printing them to the screen.
-- This command generates all possible AD-style usernames for "Ahmed Alamri" and saves them in usernames.txt.
+ * This command generates all possible AD-style usernames for "Ahmed Alamri" and saves them in `usernames.txt`.

 # For Help:
 ```